 How is breast augmentation performed?

-During breast augmentation surgery using implants, Dr. Hall will create an incision, create a pocket in the breast area and then place the implant inside.
+During breast augmentation surgery using implants, Dr. Hall creates an incision, forms a pocket in the breast area, and then places the implant inside.
 The incisions are then closed in a manner that will reduce scarring and remain subtle.
-The number and placement of incisions created will depend on which breast augmentation technique Dr. Hall and you decide is best suited for your goals.
+The number and placement of incisions will depend on which breast augmentation technique that you and Dr. Hall decide is best suited for your goals and unique anatomy.
 The type of implant used and whether the implant is placed underneath or on top of the muscle is also a decision that you will make with Dr. Hall during your consultation.

-After breast augmentation surgery, patients typically are not needing narcotics after 24 hours.
-They can typically return to office type work after 5-7 days but should “rest the breasts” and avoid excessive activity for 6 weeks to allow adequate healing.
-Pain medication will be prescribed to help with a comfortable recovery.
-Patients will be given a surgical bra to wear after surgery for support, and they should wear a comfortable bra throughout their recovery to ensure optimal results.
-Any sutures that are placed are typically self -absorbing and do not need to be removed..
-Dr. Hall will provide you with specific recovery instructions , which are imperative to follow for a quick and safe recovery.
-Learn more about proven methods to improve your recovery following a breast augmentation in Dr. Halls video blog, the Thoughtful Patients’ Guide!
+After breast augmentation surgery, patients typically don’t need narcotics after 24 hours.
+They can typically return to office work after 5-7 days but should “rest the breasts” and avoid excessive activity for 6 weeks to allow adequate healing.
+Pain medication can be prescribed to help with a comfortable recovery.
+Patients are given a surgical bra to wear after surgery for support, and they should wear a comfortable bra throughout their recovery to ensure optimal results.
+Any sutures that are placed are typically self-absorbing and do not need to be removed.
+Dr. Hall will provide you with specific recovery instructions, which are imperative to follow for a quick and safe recovery.
+Learn more about proven methods to improve your recovery following a breast augmentation in Dr. Hall’s video blog, the Thoughtful Patient’s Guide!